Liar Game: Liar Game Tournament Office

-Leronira serves as one of the Liar Game's masked hosts, distinguished by his ornate facial covering and formal attire.
+One of the Liar Game's masked hosts, distinguished by his ornate facial covering and formal attire.
 While he admires Akiyama and Fukunaga's intellectual prowess, he expresses particular fascination with Nao's unconventional participation.
 Demonstrating superior analytical skills among the hosts, he correctly anticipates Nao's transformative impact on the game's dynamics.
 His deep understanding of Akiyama's thought processes hints at his prior experience as a participant in the original Liar Game.
 Ultimately revealed as Okabe, Akiyama's former psychology professor, Leronira's true identity connects the tournament's present and past iterations.